steel-feel/hackathon-2025-berlin-submissions/projects/Unnamed/README.md

 - Vulnerable individuals can safely disclose important information without fear of retaliation

 ## Business Logic
-We believe this tool should be accessible to all — a Common Public Good funded by aligned communities.
+We believe this tool should be accessible to all, a Common Public Good funded by aligned communities.

 ## What's Next
 - Technical community validation